 The Loire Valley offers such a wide range of distinctive red and white wines that food and wine pairing options can sometimes seem endless.
-Here we have an overview of the basics, so you can enjoy these fabulous wines in all their glory.
+Here ia an overview of the basics and our favourite pairing ideas for wines crafted from grapes grown in the region such as Cabernet Franc.

 Red wines

-Most red wines in the Loire appellations of Saumur-Champigny, Chinon, Bourgueil, Saint-Nicolas de Bourgueil and Anjou are produced with Cabernet Franc.
-This grape variety, also widely used in Saint-Emilion, produces rather tannic (less so than Cabernet Sauvignon) and pleasantly fruity wines.
+Most red wines from the Loire Valley appellations of Saumur-Champigny, Chinon, Bourgueil, Saint-Nicolas de Bourgueil and Anjou are produced with Cabernet Franc.
+This grape variety, also widely used in Bordeaux’s Saint-Emilion, produces rather tannic (less so than Cabernet Sauvignon) and pleasantly fruity wines.
 The Loire also produces some Pinot Noir, particularly in Sancerre.

-Lighter cuvées of Cabernet Franc, generally produced on light soils of gravel or sand, at the bottom of slopes and close to rivers, give wines with crunchy fruit and light tannins.
-These go well with aperitif selections like a charcuterie board, especially when uncorked young (1-4 years after the harvest) to enjoy the fruit.
+Lighter cuvées of Cabernet Franc, generally produced on light soils of gravel or sand, at the bottom of slopes and close to rivers, create wines with crunchy fruit and light tannins.
+These go well with aperitif selections like a charcuterie board, especially when uncorked young (1-4 years after harvest) to enjoy the fruit aspect of the wine.
 Most Sancerre reds fit into this category.

-More ambitious reds, from well-exposed hillsides, give wines with a wider range of food pairing options: this holds particularly true for several domains in Saumur-Champigny, Chinon and Bourgueil.
-These fuller-bodied wines, often matured in barrels, have tannins perfectly made for pairing with hearty red meats, lamb stew or meats in sauce.
+More ambitious reds, from well-exposed hillsides, offer wines with a wider range of food pairing options.
+This holds particularly true for several estates in Saumur-Champigny, Chinon and Bourgueil.
+These fuller-bodied wines, often matured in barrels, have tannins perfectly made for pairing with hearty red meats, lamb stew or meat cooked in sauce.

-The finest Loire Cabernet Franc cuvées are among the greatest reds in the world, and they can age as well as top Bordeaux or Burgundy.
-In Saumur-Champigny, the cuvées Les Poyeux and Le Bourg from Clos Rougeard are fine examples.
-In Chinon, we love Clos de la Dioterie and Clos du Chêne Vert from Charles Joguet and Coteau de Noiré from Philippe Alliet.
-In Bourgueil, Pierre and Catherine Breton‘s Les Perrières is a stellar example.
-All of these wines should be opened at least five or six years old, and, in the best vintages, they can hold on for a good 20 years!
+The finest Loire Cabernet Franc cuvées are among the greatest reds in the world, and they can age as well as top Bordeaux or Burgundy wines.
+In Saumur-Champigny, Les Poyeux and Le Bourg from Clos Rougeard are fine examples.
+From Chinon, we love Clos de la Dioterie and Clos du Chêne Vert from Charles Joguet and Coteau de Noiré from Philippe Alliet.
+From Bourgueil, Pierre and Catherine Breton‘s Les Perrières is a stellar example.
+All of these wines should be opened when at least five or six years old, and, when from the best vintages, they can hold on for a good 20 years!
 After around a decade, they can be enjoyed with some of the tastiest dishes in French cuisine, such as poultry with truffles, game, venison and hare à la Royale.

 White wines

-Apart from Sauvignon Blanc for white Sancerres, differences between the Loire’s white wines don’t occur because of differences in grape varetity (there’s only the one, Chenin) but essentially because of variations in the sweetness of cuvées, a little like in Alsace.
+Apart from Sauvignon Blanc for white Sancerres, differences between the Loire’s white wines don’t occur because of differences in grape variety (there’s only the one, Chenin Blanc) but essentially because of variations in the sweetness of cuvées, a little like in Alsace.
 Incidentally, the wines also present slightly different characteristics depending on the terroir in which they’re produced.
-In the West (Anjou), on heavier soils, the wines are generally fatter and more full-bodied, whereas the often limestone-dominant terroirs to the East (Vouvray, Montlouis, Saumur) produce more mineral, direct wines.
-The former go very well with rich foods (cream and sauces), while the second are at ease with ‘simpler’ foods (grilled fish, white meats or roasted poultry, goat’s cheese).
+In the west (like from the Anjou area), on heavier soils, the wines are generally fatter and more full-bodied, whereas the often limestone-dominant terroirs to the east (in places like Vouvray, Montlouis and Saumur) produce more mineral, direct wines.
+The former go very well with rich foods (think cream and sauces), while the latter are at ease with ‘simpler’ foods (grilled fish, white meats or roasted poultry, and goat’s cheese).

 Dry Chenin is a marvel at the dinner table, exuding many aromas without overpowering character (very aromatic wines can be hard to pair).
 Its notes of quince, lime tree and honey pair well with tasty dishes of fish or white meat in creamy sauce.
 The freshness of its acidity goes perfectly with the grilled skin of chicken or spiced foods (for instance a tajine), especially if the wine has a touch of residual sugar or if it’s from Anjou, with a richer, fatter texture.